tehaandev/dev-portfolio/_posts/built-a-custom-web-app-for-a-uk-based-startup-in-the-foster-care-sector-solo.md

     "GDPR Compliance",
     "Freelance",
   ]
-cover: "/images/fosterli/cover.png"
+cover: "/images/foster-care-crm/cover.png"
 carousel:
   [
-    "/images/fosterli/cover.png",
+    "/images/foster-care-crm/cover.png",
-    "/images/fosterli/dashboard.png",
+    "/images/foster-care-crm/dashboard.png",
-    "/images/fosterli/chat.png",
+    "/images/foster-care-crm/chat.png",
-    "/images/fosterli/form.png",
+    "/images/foster-care-crm/form.png",
   ]
 author: "Tehaan Perera"
 published: false
 ---

-Fosterli Ltd. is a startup based in the UK focusing on digitizing the foster care application process, and they needed a secure web application that could handle complex and highly regulated assessments across to-be foster carers and agencies.
+The client is a startup based in the UK focusing on digitizing the foster care application process, and they needed a secure web application that could handle complex and highly regulated assessments across to-be foster carers and agencies.

 The current process relied on large amounts of physical forms — leading to data loss, redundancy, and almost no collaboration between applicants and their social workers.